ElpadoCan/SpotMAX/spotmax/docs/source/aggr_features_description.rst

 Description of all the features saved by spotMAX for each segmented object (aggregated) and the corresponding column name.
 These are simple aggregations like averaging and sum.
-See the related feature in the `Single-spot features description`_ section for more details.
+See the related feature in the :ref:`single-spot-features` section for more details.

 .. contents::